nastyasimpson/Emotion_Detection_Elections/README.md

 	  53     -- Turkish <br/>
 	  17     -- Romanian <br/>

-**ADD SEABORN COUNT PLOTS HERE

-**3. User Reported Location**
-Tweets Volume per Location.
+**3. User Reported Location & Tweets Volume per Location.** <br/>
 `loc_df.groupby('user_reported_location').count()['userid']` _pandas command to count users per location_
 `clean_user_reportd_location(loc_df)` _cleaning and aggregating locations function in `src` folder_.
 I wrote a funciton to convert user reported locations to latitude-longitude of the city.
-Because I love geography I handcoded the latitudes and longitudes from the cities I needed.
-I used geopandas and matplotlib for the map plot.
+Because I love :heart: geography I handcoded the latitudes and longitudes from the cities I needed.
+I used geopandas and matplotlib for the map plot. <br/>
 Below, The Volume of the tweets from each location.

 `import descartes` <br/>
 `import geopandas as gpd`  <br/>